 Kiosk Estates are springing up across Ghana’s major cities in light of high rent charges and the unregulated nature of Ghana’s property rental market.
-This phenomenon has been on the ascendency over the decades but there seem to be no hope in sight.
-Hundreds of thousands of these slum dwellers, some of which Rentchamber had conversation with, are hard working citizens who deserve better accommodation.
+This phenomenon has been on the ascendency over the decades but there seems to be no hope in sight.
+Hundreds of thousands of these slum dwellers, some of which Rentchamber had conversations with, are hard-working citizens who deserve better accommodation.
 But where will their Saviour come from?

 Well!
 Help is coming, as Rentchamber is working on affordable housing schemes that will cure the pain of these suffering slum dwellers.
 For example, individuals, through our monthly rental service, can save enough money-money that would have otherwise been used to pay the dreaded 2 years advance demanded by landlords.

 Also in the coming months, specially designed housing units will be built for people like Ms. Sefakor Homeku to live a better life.

 Read excerpts from a report by Daily Graphic

 The Tema West Municipal Assembly (TWMA) in the Greater Accra Region hosts perhaps one of the biggest slums in the eastern part of the Greater Accra Region.